In life we are faced with countless decisions.

 “There is no right decision, there’s only A decision.”

 It never fails to bring me back into the present moment and remind myself that I’m always on purpose.
 I can then save all that energy from deliberating, trust my instinct and make a snap judgment, and use the ample mental and emotional energy to invest in actualizing that decision into a reality I WANT to live.
-And that’s what the good life is – living life fully, in the moment, with no hesitation or regrets.
+And that’s what the good life is – living life fully, at the moment, with no hesitation or regrets.

 Now it’s your turn.
-What has your decision making process been like in the past?
+What has your decision-making process been like in the past?
 Could taking on this perspective help free you to live on purpose?
 What could be possible knowing that every decision you make is always the right one?
 Leave your comments, questions, and considerations below!